20 gifts kids will want from the 2019 Amazon Toy List

 Bowls of leftover Halloween candy tempt us at home and at work, so that can only mean one thing.
 The holidays are unofficially here, and it's time to start thinking gifts.
 Thankfully, that much-anticipated treasure trove, Amazon's 2019 Holiday Shopping Guide just landed.
-Inside, you'll find prezzies to win you brownie points with everyone on your list, including the toughest of Giftees...the kids in your life.
+You'll find prezzies to win you brownie points with everyone on your list, including the toughest of giftees...the kids in your life.

 Back in September, we got a sneak peek of what this season's hottest toys would be with the online retail giant's Top 100 Toys.
 Now...drumroll, please...the whole list is unveiled.
-It highlights just a few more options that you likely need -- 1,700 new and exclusive toys and games, making the 2019 Amazon Holiday Toy List their biggest curation ever.
+It highlights just a few more options that you likely need-—1,700 new and exclusive toys and games, making the 2019 Amazon Holiday Toy List their biggest curation ever.
 But don't be intimidated by the vast bounty.
-You can shop the list by age Birth - 24 months; 2 - 4 years; 4-5 years; 6 - 8 years; 8 - 11 years; and 12 years and up, and then further break it out by type of toy and price.
+You can shop the list by age Birth-24 months; 2-4 years; 4-5 years; 6-8 years; 8-11 years; and 12 and up, and then break it out by type of toy and price.

 We already dove in.
 Here are 20 of our very favorites (which we suggest grabbing now, as we're betting in December they'll be sold out.)
 And don't miss our other favorites in Electronics, Home, and Fashion, plus Mariah Carey's Must-Haves List.)